Our Violent Offense Charge Attorney Will Protect Your Rights

 After all the elements of your case are considered, our violent offense attorney will implement the approach to building the argument that is most likely to improve your outcome.

 Possible arguments that may help your outcome include considering claims of self-defense or defense of others, mistaken identity, accidental contact, and initiation or escalation by the other party.
-Our attorney may also work to show that the circumstances of your violent offense case don’t merit the severity of the charges you’ve received.
+Our trusted defense attorney may also work to show that the circumstances of your violent offense case don’t merit the severity of the charges you’ve received.

 Every case is different, and your attorney’s approach will depend on the type of charges you’re facing and the circumstances of your case.
-Whatever your situation, working with our lawyer for violent offenses will help improve your outcome in court.
+Whatever your situation, working with our dedicated lawyer for violent offenses will help improve your outcome in court.

 For some clients, an improved outcome will mean fighting to have the charges dropped entirely.
 For others, the focus will be on how to mitigate damages.
 In these cases, Cody Villalon will aim to reduce the severity of the charges and minimize consequences like incarceration time and fine amounts.